edwbaker/edwbaker.github.io/notes/sensor-network-install.md

 Rigid ducting was run from the inspection chambers into the garden beds.
 The ducting emerges in a garden bed and needs to be cut below ground level.

-{% include figure.html img="/imgs/sensor-network-install/duct-uncut.jpg" alt="Uncut rigiduct." caption="Uncut rigiduct." %}
+{% include figure.html img="/imgs/sensor-network-install/duct-uncut.jpg" alt="Uncut rigid duct." caption="Uncut rigid duct." %}

 The ducting is cut and a cover placed over to prevent soil ingress.
 Conduit is run from the duct end to the sensors to protect the cables from damage during landscaping work.